Ambatalia GIVEINDIGO PROJECT

 assistance, and advocating on their behalf with governments, banks, companies and international agencies.
 The focus of our work is in Latin America, Asia and Africa.

 I feel its a very special time in history where western artisans are wanting to be more connected to the true art form and color of the ancient ways of dying with plants.
 Gratitude goes to the master dyers around the world that Kept this magical color alive.

-The design of this quilt was inspired by the Japanese"boro" style of stiching indigo dyed rags to mend over and over again.
+The design of this quilt was inspired by the Japanese"boro" style of stitching indigo dyed rags to mend over and over again.
 Their tradition was born out of necessity and mending what they had.
 "To Mend" in my own words means to care for something that has great value and purpose.
-Ultimatley I want to connect!
+Ultimately I want to connect!
 The rivers connecting and flowing to the oceans inspires me to connect indigo dyers together through the process of making this quilt.
 I need connection to others in the same way to keep my passion alive and my heart at peace.
 Tapping into my creativity and resourcefulness in this way gives me the most pleasure in my day.
-Indigo blue is a reflextion of our rivers, sky and oceans and a patchwork of healing hands stretched across the world echoing " I am a part of this" is where the magic happens.
+Indigo blue is a reflexion of our rivers, sky and oceans and a patchwork of healing hands stretched across the world echoing " I am a part of this" is where the magic happens.

 I believe when you are touched by beauty, you want to protect it.
 A child's smile.
 A pristine river or a hand stitched indigo quilt.
 The more and more connections we make the better chance we have to move in a positive direction.

 Elizabeth Leslie from Mujo store in Kyoto, Japan